aaronpmishkin/directional_smoothness/README.md

-# Optimal Sets and Solution Paths of ReLU Networks
+# Directional Smoothness and Gradient Methods: Convergence and Adaptivity

 Code to replicate experiments in the paper [Directional Smoothness and Gradient Methods: Convergence and Adaptivity](https://openreview.net/forum?id=m9WZrEXWl5) by Aaron